The late 1800s must have been quite a time in Vienna.

 - There’s also a store, which you may visit without a ticket.
 It stocks a wide collection of art books & catalogues, high-end gifts, and more traditional souvenirs like posters and fridge magnets.
 Look out for Secession honey – made by the bees that live under the golden dome.

 - If you’re at the Secession, be sure to take a walk before or afterwards along the Naschmarkt, which begins diagonally opposite the front door.
 It’s Vienna’s biggest and best open market, full of little bars, restaurants and a whole host of food stalls.
+You’re also not far from Otto Wagner’s beautiful Pavilion at Karlsplatz.

 How to get to the Secession

 The Secession building is right next to Karlsplatz, a major subway station, so is very well connected to the public transport system.
-The U1, U2, and U4 subway lines all stop at Karlsplatz.
+The U1, U2, and U4 subway lines all stop there.
 It’s quite a big subway station, so you want to exit to the west.
 Look for “Ausgang Secession”.

 Address: Friedrichstraße 12, 1010 Vienna (website)